SlimeVR/SlimeVR-Server/README.md

 **SlimeVR logo is copyright of SlimeVR B.V.**

-For more information on both, please refer to [TRADEMARK.md].
+For more information on both, please refer to the [TRADEMARK].

 ## Contributions
 Any contributions submitted for inclusion in this repository will be dual-licensed under